ABOUT ORNITHOPTERS

 lifting stabilizer

 In certain rubber-powered ornithopters, the motor stick has been elongated in an effort to increase duration.
-Since the center of gravity is farther to the rear, the stabilizer provides lift instead of downforce, and the incidence is decreased.
+With the center of gravity farther to the rear, the stabilizer provides lift instead of downforce, and the incidence is decreased.
 Obviously, the lifting stabilizer is more efficient, and this is what birds use.
 However, the more rearward center of gravity location can decrease the directional stability of the ornithopter.
-Unlike birds, which are actively stabilized by the nervous system, your ornithopter might need a vertical fin.
+Your ornithopter might need a vertical fin.

-In general, if the ornithopter wants to turn to one side, this can be corrected by adding weight to the wingtip on the outside of the turn.
-Through inertia, the added weight acts to supress the flapping motion of the weighted wing, while increasing the flapping angle of the unweighted wing.
-The difference in travel range results in a difference in thrust that will compensate for any unexplained pull to one side.
-If the wing spars are made of wood, their weight may naturally differ, and the technique of adding weight to one wingtip is a perfectly logical correction.
+Slight differences between the two wings can cause the ornithopter to turn left or right.
+If the wing spars are made of wood, their weights will naturally differ.
+You can also have asymmetry in the mechanical properties of carbon rods, or in the tension of the wing membrane.
+If the ornithopter wants to turn to one side, this can be corrected by adding weight to the wingtip on the outside of the turn.
+Through inertia, the added weight acts to supress the flapping motion of the weighted wing, while increasing the flapping amplitude of the unweighted wing.
+The difference in travel results in a difference in thrust that will compensate for any unexplained pull to one side.

 swinging tail